 The texture is key to a short and messy hairstyle.
-It’s all about using the movement and direction of the hair to minimise and distract from the size of your forehead, without needing a fringe to hide it.
+It’s all about using the movement and direction of the hair to minimize and distract from the size of your forehead, without needing a fringe to hide it.
 All the attention will be on your hair instead!

-13. Medium Length with Texture
+13. Medium Length + Texture

 This dynamic style relies on volume and movement to lift the gaze up and away from the face – and the forehead.
 Keeping a medium length on top ensures you have plenty of hair to work with when you style it.
 Focus on creating natural-looking waves with plenty of texture and height; this look should seem effortless and laidback.